Nath-A/WordPress-theme-creation-101/README.md

 ## Why !?
-Benoit Changeat is our client for the client project and he needs a WordPress site for his coaching actity.
-It seems a great idea to learn to create a personal theme instead of using one already existent and toil to adapt it for what we need.
+Benoit Changeat is our client for the client project and he needs a WordPress site to present his coaching actity.
+It seems a great idea to learn to create a personal theme instead of using one already existant and toil to adapt it for what we need...
 So let's challenge ourself and learn something new :+1:

 ## Where !?
 In my messy pseudo work office in my messy appartment...
 Need to come back at BeCentral after "ce stupide rhume des foins des enfers" :sneezing_face: !